zolex/symfony-grpc-server/README.md

 ### Add new services

 * Put your custom `.proto` files in the `/proto` directory
-* import your protos in `config/services.proto`
+* import your service protos in `config/services.proto`
 * generate the php code with `docker-compose run protoc make code`
 * create a service class in `src\Services` that extends your generated Interface
-* register your service with the gRPC server in `config/services.yaml`

 ### Database

 As the app is a long running worker, we need to ensure that the database connection is alive.
 The project contains a [Decorator for Doctrine EntityManager](src/Doctrine/EntityManager.php) that adds a new method to do so.
 If you need to access the database in a gRPC service, make sure to call that method like in [this example](src/Service/Example/v1/ComandService.php).
+Also it is a good idea to call `$entityManager->clear()`before returning your reponse from a gRPC service method to keep the memory usage low.

 ### Extend the containers